statful/statful-client-objc/README.md

 [![Build Status](https://travis-ci.org/statful/statful-client-objc.svg?branch=master)](https://travis-ci.org/statful/statful-client-objc)

-Statful client for OS-X and iOS written in Objective-C.
+Statful client for macOS and iOS written in Objective-C.
 This client is intended to gather metrics and send them to the Statful service.

 [//]: # (Please check out our [website](http://statful.com) or our extended [documentation](http://statful.com/docs) for a comprehensive look at all features available on Statful.)